 The Different Types of Undercounter Ice Makers

 Undercounter ice makers measure 40” in height and below, which allows them to fit under most counters and bar tops.
+There are several under counter ice machines that only measure 33” high, which meets the criteria for the federal government list of ADA ice maker models.

 There are two styles of undercounter ice machines that you’ll generally find on the market.